AUTHOR INSTRUCTIONS

 Correspondence: No abstract, no section headings, maximum of 800 words, no display items (no tables/figures), and a maximum of 8 references.
 This section requires a submission title of absolutely no more than 75 characters, including spaces.

-CRITICAL NOTE: For tagging purposes, we will print in bold the first paragraph of all manuscript types which do not contain abstracts, except for Scientific Snapshots and Correspondence.
+CRITICAL NOTE: For tagging purposes, we will print in bold the first paragraph of all manuscript types which do not contain abstracts, except for Correspondence.
 This serves as a tag for machine reading and natural language processing.
-Therefore in manuscript types without abstract, except for Scientific Snapshots and Correspondence, write a clear and very short first paragraph that crisply summarizes your submission.
+Therefore in manuscript types without abstract, except for Correspondence, write a clear and very short first paragraph that crisply summarizes your submission.
 In your submission, that first paragraph must be set in boldface.

 We provide here further clarification on our manuscript types.